proba-ai/proba-sdk-android/README.md

 ```
 AppboosterSdk.Builder(context)
         //...
-        .isInDevMode(true) false by default, to print all debugging info in the console
+        .showLogs(true) false by default, to print all debugging info in the console
         //...